ONSdigital/cell-key-perturbation/documentation/SML_UserDocs_CellKeyPerturbation_Py.md

 - The microdata and the ptable each need to be supplied as a pandas dataframe.
 - The microdata must include a record key variable for cell key perturbation to be applied.
+- There must be a sufficient number of records with record keys.
+If less than 50% of records have a record key, perturbation cannot be applied.
 - There are no methods dependent on cell key perturbation.